Drupal Performance White Paper - Drupal and the LAMP/LEMP stack

 - You can do a similar thing on your computer for PNG images with ImageOptim (for Mac), OptiPNG (*nix), or PNGOUTWin (for Windows).

-- Drupal has an amazing module Image Resize Filter which will look at an image's size and the size of the image in a node/block/wherever and make a smaller-resolution file if the image has been resized by the user (ever loaded a site and waited a minute for a tiny graphic to load because it's actually a 5 MB JPG?).
+- The Image Resize Filter module uses an image's real size and the size of the image in a node/block/wherever and make a smaller-resolution file if the image has been resized by the user (ever loaded a site and waited a minute for a tiny graphic to load because it's actually a 5 MB JPG?).

 CDNs, More Concurrent Downloads